 The ACP test or Average Contribution Percentage test works the same way as the ADP test (See What is the ADP Test), except that it is measuring the HCEs match percentage compared to the NHCEs match percentage.
 A failed ACP test can result in refunds of match contributions to the HCEs.

 Yes.
-Safe Harbor Provisions can be added to your plan document that will avoid all ADP/ACP tests allowing each Highly Compensated Employee to defer the maximum $16,500 or $22,000 if age 50 or older regardless of how much the Non-Highly Compensated defer each year.
+Safe Harbor Provisions can be added to your plan document that will avoid all ADP/ACP tests allowing each Highly Compensated Employee to defer the maximum $20,500 or $27,000 if age 50 or older (limits are indexed – see annual plan limits tab) regardless of how much the Non-Highly Compensated defer each year.
 Please see “Safe Harbor 401(k) Plan” under the tab Plan Types and call our office to discuss further.

 The Top heavy test is performed annually to determine the percentage of assets held in the plan belonging to Key employees (See Who is a Key Employee?).
 When more than 60% of plan assets are held by Key employees the plan is considered Top Heavy.
 This determination can result in top heavy minimum contributions that must be made on behalf of non-key employees.
 A determination of top heavy status does not necessarily always require minimum contributions.
 Please call our office to discuss plan designs that may avoid or meet the top heavy minimum requirements.

 ERISA was passed in 1974 to protect the security and well-being of millions of retirement accounts.
 Under ERISA, plan sponsors are required to design and operate their retirement plans for the exclusive benefit of participants and their beneficiaries.
 ERISA also sets standards of conduct for those who manage employee benefit plans.
 Carpenter Morse Group will assist you in making sure your plan complies with all aspects of ERISA.